anayjoshi/cronus/Readme.md

 Cronus implements commonly time-based utilities.
 As of now, cronus implements two features:

-* Allows a continuous while loop to run a fixed frequency
+* Allows a continuous while loop to run at fixed frequency
-* Implements a @timeout decorator to focefully timeout an external function
+* Implements a @timeout decorator to forcefully timeout an external function

 Install
 -------